PARISH LIFE MINISTRIES

 Christmas Giving Tree

 Our parishioners provide gifts for people in need at Christmas time.
-The people who receive our gifts are parishioners, elderly shut-ins, orphans, and veterans.
-Help is especially needed on the Sunday when the gifts are sorted.
-All are welcome to come help out without signing up beforehand.
-This is usually only a time commitment from minutes to an hour or two that afternoon.
-This is always on a Sunday around 11:45.
-Please check the church bulletin or the date on the back of the ornament to know which Sunday for that particular year.
-You will be reminded in mid-December through the bulletin.
+The people who receive our gifts are parishioners, local young mothers, orphans, needy children of all ages, and veterans.
+Please check the church bulletin for all details beginning the weekend before Thanksgiving.
 For many people our gifts are the only gifts they may receive.
 You make their Christmas.

 Collection Counters